2sync

 Team and project collaboration

-If you work in a team setting, granting colleagues access to your calendar helps them see your availability for meetings, deadlines, and events.
+Granting colleagues access to your calendar lets them see your availability for meetings, deadlines, and events.
+Fewer scheduling emails, better time management.

 Household and family coordination

-By sharing a central family calendar, each member stays informed of upcoming events and obligations.
+Kids' activities, appointments, errands.
+A shared family calendar keeps every member informed of upcoming events and obligations.

 Client scheduling and transparency